 Tailored To Our Students Needs

 Our curriculum is broadly similar to a mainstream school but classes are smaller (10 students on average) and are often supported by a Teaching Assistant in addition to the Teacher.
-Any additional Teaching Assistant hours outlined in your daughter’s EHCP or Statement or EHCP do not transfer with her when she joins Limpsfield Grange.
+Any additional Teaching Assistant hours outlined in your daughter’s EHCP do not transfer with her when she joins Limpsfield Grange.

 At the start of every term parents will receive a curriculum overview which outlines the areas of study for each year group and each curriculum area.
 The overviews also give a range of ideas to parents about how to support their daughter’s learning at home.
 A list of key words for each subject is also included. curriculum overviews are also available on the website.

 The curriculum at Key Stage 3 broadly follows the National Curriculum.
-We review our curriculum offer for each year group annually, so the subjects offered do change, but students usually study the following subjects: English, Maths, Science, Computing, Art, Design and Technology: Food Technology, Physical Education which includes a session of swimming weekly for Year 7, Religious Education, History and Geography.
-In addition students have the opportunity to take part in our Outdoor Learning curriculum; this includes accessing Forest Schools and Surrey Outdoor Learning at High Ashurst.
-Homework is set weekly in the core subjects (English, Maths and WACI lessons).
-Further information can be found on your daughter’s homework timetable.
+We review our curriculum offer for each year group annually, so the subjects offered do change, however students usually study the following subjects: English, Maths, Science, Computing, Art, Design and Technology: Food Technology, Physical Education (which includes a session of swimming weekly for Year 7), Religious Education, History and Geography.
+In addition students in Year 8 and 9 access SOLD (Surrey Outdoor Learning Development) at High Ashurst each week, these sessions particularly focus on working with others, resilience, communication and challenge.
 Students do not study a Modern Foreign Language.